Lumi-supercomputer/lumi-userguide/README.md

 # Docs
-User documentation on the usage of LUMI resources
+User documentation about the usage of LUMI resources